Timing Techniques

 What is a solar return?

 Once every year, the transiting Sun reaches the exact degree, arc-minute, and arc-second it occupied at the moment of your birth.
 That event is the solar return.
-The chart drawn for that instant, set for a specific location on Earth, describes the year ahead in the same way a natal chart describes a life.
-Astrologers have relied on this technique for over a thousand years because it condenses twelve months of potential into a single readable snapshot.
+The chart drawn for that instant, set for a specific location on Earth, is used as an annual snapshot of themes rather than a script for the year.
+Astrologers have relied on this technique for over a thousand years because it condenses twelve months of potential into a single readable frame.
 Where a natal chart is read once and revisited for decades, the solar return refreshes annually, giving you a new lens on the same birth chart every year.

 The technique’s roots run deep.
 Abu Ma’shar, the 9th-century Persian polymath, devoted an entire treatise (On the Revolutions of the Years of Nativities) to solar revolutions and their interpretation.
 He laid out rules for weighing the return’s angles, the condition of the lord of the year, and the relationship between the return chart and the natal chart.
 Morin de Villefranche refined the method in 17th-century France, adding detailed rules for assessing the return’s Ascendant ruler and angular planets.
 Alexandre Volguine’s 20th-century manual brought the technique to a wider modern audience with a systematic, readable approach.
 Through centuries of shifting astrological fashion, solar returns have remained one of the most widely practiced predictive methods in both traditional and contemporary astrology.